Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 The compactification has some components that are codimension 1 submanifolds with corners of \eqref{compactifications1}, when $z_i$ and $z_{i+1}$ both lie on a bubble tree.

 Finally, there is a {\em free} $\Z_{d}$ action generated by the map

 which cyclically permutes the labels of the boundary marked points; for concreteness, $\kappa$ changes the label $z_i$ to $z_{i+1}$ for $i < d$, and $z_d$ to $z_1$.
-Note that if, on a given $S$, $\tau_{out}$ points between $z_i$ and $z_{i+1}$, then on $\kappa(S)$, $\tau_{out}$ points between $z_{i+1 \rm{\ mod \ }d}$ and $z_{i+2 \rm{\ mod \ }d}$. \begin{lem} The action generated by \eqref{labelpermute} is free and properly discontinuous. \end{lem} \begin{proof}[Sketch] The basic observation arises on the level of uncompactified moduli spaces: since any element of $\mc{R}_d^{S^1}$ has a unit disk representative with $(p_{out},p_1)$ fixed at $(0,\frac{1}{2})$, the positions of the remaining points identify $\mc{R}_d^{S^1}$ with the space of tuples $(z_1, \ldots, z_d)$ of disjoint (cylically ordered) points on $S^1$ (without any further quotienting by automorphism).
-The action of $\kappa$, which cyclically permutes the labels $z_1, \ldots, z_d$ in this identification, evidently acts freely and properly discontinuously on this locus. \end{proof} The quotient of the action of $\kappa$ consists of the space of discs with $p_{out}$ and $p_1$ as before, equipped with {\em $d$} {\em cyclically unordered} or {\em unlabeled} boundary marked points.
+Note that if, on a given $S$, $\tau_{out}$ points between $z_i$ and $z_{i+1}$, then on $\kappa(S)$, $\tau_{out}$ points between $z_{i+1 \rm{\ mod \ }d}$ and $z_{i+2 \rm{\ mod \ }d}$. \begin{lem} The action generated by \eqref{labelpermute} is free and properly discontinuous. \end{lem} \begin{proof}[Sketch] The basic observation arises on the level of uncompactified moduli spaces: since any element of $\mc{R}_d^{S^1}$ has a unit disk representative with $(z_{out},p_1)$ fixed at $(0,\frac{1}{2})$, the positions of the remaining points identify $\mc{R}_d^{S^1}$ with the space of tuples $(z_1, \ldots, z_d)$ of disjoint (cylically ordered) points on $S^1$ (without any further quotienting by automorphism).
+The action of $\kappa$, which cyclically permutes the labels $z_1, \ldots, z_d$ in this identification, evidently acts freely and properly discontinuously on this locus.
+Similarly, an element of a boundary stratum consists of an element of $\mc{R}_k^{S^1}$ for some $k \leq d$ with some collection of stable disc bubble trees attached to some or all of the marked points of $\mc{R}_k^{S^1}$, so that there are $d$ leaf (non-nodal) boundary marked points, along with a counterclockwise-ordered labeling of these marked points by $z_1, \ldots, z_d$ (note that there is a well-defined cyclic counterclockwise ordering of boundary marked points on any such stable configuration).
+By using a representative of the main component $\mc{R}_k^{S^1}$ with $(z_{out},p_1)$ fixed at $(0,\frac{1}{2})$, an explicit analysis shows that the action of \eqref{labelpermute} remains free and properly discontinuous (e.g., to see free, note there is a well-defined ``first boundary non-nodal marked point at or counterclockwise from the argument of $p_1$''; the action of \eqref{labelpermute} freely permutes the label of this first boundary marked point hence cannot have a fixed point). \end{proof} The quotient of the action of $\kappa$ consists of the space of discs with $z_{out}$ and $p_1$ as before (meaning $z_{out}$ is a negative interior puncture, and $p_1$ is an auxiliary interior marked point such that for any representative with $z_{out}$ fixed at 0, $|p_1|= \frac{1}{2}$), equipped with {\em $d$} {\em cyclically unordered} or {\em unlabeled} boundary marked points.
 Note that on the open-locus $\mathring{\mc{R}}_d^{S^1}$ where $\tau_{out}$ does not point at a boundary marked point, one can choose a labeling by setting the boundary point immediately clockwise of where $\tau_{out}$ points to be $z_d$.
 This induces a diffeomorphism

 Similarly, on the complementary locus where $\tau_{out}$ points at a boundary marked point, we can similarly choose a labeling by declaring this boundary marked point to be $z_d$, giving a diffeomorphism (of this locus) with $\check{\mc{R}}_d^1$.